 - In some cases, a doctor may recommend physical therapy to strengthen muscles in the back and to regain any lost mobility.

 Before herniation, many of the non-surgical treatments are successful in managing bulging discs.
 Pain management options depend on the severity.
 Mild to moderate discomfort can be relieved with anti-inflammatory medications both over the counter and prescription.

 It is also recommended to use heating pads, ice packs, massage therapy, and exercise to reduce pain symptoms.
 Some physicians may recommend taping or bracing to support the affected area for a length of time.
 In emergency cases when the disc is causing life-threatening consequences, a surgeon can perform surgery, but this is rare.

 New Treatment Options

 Post procedure, patients may be advised to perform exercises which strengthen back muscles.
 The type of procedure which a surgeon performs through the minimally invasive platform depends upon the extent of the problem and the kind of issues that the bulging disc are causing.

-Bulging disc is a medical condition that develops over long periods of time.
-Although seen more often the aging, it can happen to younger people as well.
+A bulging disc is a medical condition that develops over long periods of time.
+Although seen more often with aging, it can happen to younger people as well.
 There are few if any symptoms and early identification is only possible through medical testing and scans that show changes in disc shape and positioning.
 Some may experience sensations ranging from tingling to various levels of pain before advanced disc bulging and herniation.
 Early detection means that simpler treatments may prevent worsening of the condition.
 If you have any questions, do not hesitate to contact us to speak with one of our specialists.